matzTada/TetrisFromProgramingExercise/README.md

 alt="movie on youtube" width=40% border="10" /></a>
 [Fake tetris 2D on youtube](https://www.youtube.com/watch?v=3JQxXLnwwAM) [Fake tetris 3D on youtube](https://www.youtube.com/watch?v=bJmyOp9YOgo)

-The final assignment for "Programming practice" in 2nd semester of System Design Engineering by Professor Nishi and Professor Takahashi.
+The final assignment for "Programming practice" in 2nd semester of System Design Engineering by Prof. Nishi and Prof. Takahashi.
 OpenGL is handled with glut.
 Developed in Visual Studio 2013.